- Academic Divisions

-The research of the Division thus focuses on both the design of financial analysis and prescriptions for “better” accounting that enhances such analysis.
-Much of the research is catalogued in academic research journals.
-But, our Center for Excellence in Accounting and Security Analysis (CEASA) also takes that research to practice in White Papers and Occasional Papers that offer policy prescriptions.
+The Accounting Area at Columbia Business School epitomizes the school’s long-standing emphasis on bridging theory with practice and policy.
+Our Center for Excellence in Accounting and Security Analysis (CEASA) also takes that research to practice in White Papers and Occasional Papers that offer policy prescriptions.
 You might visit the website at http://www8.gsb.columbia.edu/ceasa.

 Columbia Business School has a reputation as the leading school in value investing, going back as far as the days of Benjamin Graham, the so-called father of fundamental analysis.
 Fundamental investing involves the analysis of accounting numbers, so the Accounting Division is very much aligned with this activity, in research, teaching, and bringing research to practice.
 “Price is what you pay, Value is what you get” is very much part of our mantra.
 We thus engage with the Heilbrunn Center for Graham & Dodd Investing in the School.
 Our teaching electives in the MBA program have this focus, in courses titled Fundamental Analysis and Earnings Quality, Fundamental Analysis for Investors, Managers, and Entrepreneurs, Financial Statement Analysis and Valuation, and Accounting for Value, for example, along with courses on financial modeling.
 Our Masters of Science in Accounting and Fundamental Analysis is a unique specialty masters’ program bringing accounting analysis to fundamental analysis.